How To Microwave Asparagus (With Video)

 Serving Ideas

 • Lemon: A hint of citrus always brings out the umami taste.
-You can add fresh lemon juice and garlic or other seasonings.
-I like adding lemon zest along with the juice of the lemon.
+You can add fresh lemon juice or zest.
+I like adding lemon zest along with lemon juice.
 It looks so elegant and really boosts the flavor.
+If you’ve never made it before, this is a great tutorial for making the Best Lemon Zest.

-• Vegan Parmesan: Or really any hard vegan cheese.
-Vegan parmesan cheese definitely gives this asparagus another layer of flavor.
+• Vegan parmesan: Or really any hard vegan cheese.
+Vegan parmesan cheese definitely gives this microwave asparagus another layer of flavor.
 And besides, who can say no to cheese?

-• Olive Oil: Drizzles of olive oil is another great substitute for avocado oil in this microwavable dish.
+• Olive oil: Drizzles of olive oil are another great substitute for avocado oil in this microwavable dish.
 I say, use whichever you have on hand.
 If it’s olive oil you have on hand, a tablespoon of olive oil will do the trick!

 • Chimichurri Dressing: This Chimichurri Dressing tastes absolutely delicious on this easy asparagus recipe!